Documentation conventions¶

 Uncertainty measurements¶

-State whether the values refer to standard error or standard deviation.
+State whether a value means standard error or standard deviation.
+Do not write 5.0 ±0.1

 Dates and times¶

 .
 Note that the UTC offset is written with a hyphen, not a minus sign.
-If a timezone is needed, use a recognized IANA timezone such as America/Los_Angeles
+If a timezone is needed, use a Canonical IANA timezone such as America/Los_Angeles

 .